HenriqueAssumpcao/Undergrad-Code-UFMG/Data-Structures/README.md

-# Data-Structures-UFMG
-My implementations for the course in Data Structures.
-## First Project
+# Estruturas de Dados (Data Structures)
+I took this course during my 2nd year at UFMG.

-An implementation of a fictional consciousness transfer system, that uses multiple linked lists to represent an array of buffers storing users data.
+The first project consists of an implementation of a fictional consciousness transfer system, that uses multiple linked lists to represent an array of buffers storing users data.

-More info on how to use the system can be found inside the project's folder.
-## Second Project
-An implementation of four different sorting algorithms(Quicksort, Merge sort, Radix sort, Heapsort) to order a given input file.
+The second project consists of an implementation of four different sorting algorithms(Quicksort, Merge sort, Radix sort, Heapsort) to order a given input file.

-More info on how to use the system can be found inside the project's folder.
-## Third Project
-An implementation of a binary search tree.
+The third project consists of an implementation of a binary search tree.

-More info on how to use the system can be found inside the project's folder.
+More information about each project can be found inside their respective folder.